wolfmcnally/havekidsright/content/posts/raven.md

 **Raven:** You beget them without their consent!
 You doom them to suffering and death!

 **Tortoise:** Another meaningless utterance, Raven: conceptual beings not only *cannot* consent— which is where your reasoning ends— it is incoherent to even *speak* of consent.
-It is like asking whether the fictional characters in Douglas Hofstadter’s "Gödel, Escher, Bach" dialogues—
+It is like asking whether the fictional characters in the dialogues of Douglas Hofstadter’s "Gödel, Escher, Bach"—

 **Raven:** Oh, that old thing?
 I never read it: it has far too many words.
 Although I quite liked some of the illustrations.